 Bacterial and fungal infections are some of the most common reasons as to why cats lose their whiskers.
 Since a fungal infection can cause inflammation, as well as skin irritation, it doesn’t take long for scratching, grooming, and inflammation to cause the whiskers to fall out.

 The most common culprit is Ringworm.
 Which, despite its name, is not a worm – but is actually a fungal infection.
 This is highly contagious, so if you spot your dog or any local cats and dogs losing their fur, it’s highly likely that your cat has ringworm.
 It can also pass on to humans, so be mindful of symptoms in yourself, too.
+Check out our guide on dewormers for cats for more info.

 If you suspect bacterial/fungal infections, give your local vet a call, as you’ll likely need a combination of topical and oral medications.
 In the meantime, give their bed a blitz and buy new posts and toys, to help sterilize your cats’ environment.